 Waquoit Bay Summer Science School - In July and August, the Waquoit Bay Reserve Foundation sponsors a Science School offering week-long educational experiences for students entering grades 2-9.
 For details, a program brochure, and registration information, see the Waquoit Bay Reserve Foundation’s Summer Science School web page.

 Summer Exploration Camp - The Summer Exploration Camp at the Ocean Explorium in New Bedford is offering week-long camp sessions for children ages 6-12.
 The exploration camp integrates learning through the Explorium’s exhibits, exploration of historic New Bedford, and field experience down by the shore.
 The deadline to sign up for the two August sessions is July 28.
-Visit the Ocean Explorium’s Summer Exploration Camp 2013 web page for more information or to register online.
+Visit the Ocean Explorium’s Summer Exploration Camp for more information or to register online.

 Wild Arts and Ecology - This summer, Mass Audubon's Long Pasture Wildlife Sanctuary in Barnstable will present Wild Arts and Ecology, a morning program where children explore the sanctuary's110 acres with tidal flats, butterfly meadows, ponds and woodlands, and Barnstable Harbor.
 Participants will enjoy guided kayak trips, marine cruises, lectures, and bird, butterfly, horseshoe crab, tidal flat, and sheep walks.

 Coastal Ocean Science Academy - The Northeastern University Marine Science Center in Nahant is accepting applications for the 2013 Coastal Ocean Science Academy, a two-week summer experience held from August 12-23 that is open to students entering grades 9-12.
 Participants experience diverse New England coastal habitats and marine resources, while engaging in hands-on research and activities.